Welcome to the Podiatry Arena forums

 Martial law in Poland (Polish: Stan wojenny w Polsce) existed between 13 December 1981 and 22 July 1983.
 The government of the Polish People's Republic drastically restricted everyday life by introducing martial law and a military junta in an attempt to counter political opposition, in particular the Solidarity movement.

 Some protests appeared in response to the introduction of martial law.
-On 16 December, the ZOMO squads pacified the pro-Solidarity miners' strike in the Wujek Coal Mine in the industrial city of Katowice, killing nine demonstrators.
-Other demonstrations across Poland were dispersed by the military or paramilitary units, which utilized water cannons, tear gas, batons, truncheons, and clubs, killing 91 people in total, though this figure is uncertain and is still debated among historians.[2]
+On 16 December, the Pacification of Wujek, when ZOMO squads pacified the pro-Solidarity miners' strike in the Wujek Coal Mine in the industrial city of Katowice, killed nine demonstrators.
+Other demonstrations across Poland were dispersed by the military or paramilitary units, which utilized water cannons, tear gas, batons, truncheons, and clubs, killing 91 people in total.
+However, this figure is uncertain and is still debated among historians.[2]
 Martial law succeeded in marginalising the Solidarity movement, which would largely remain on the sidelines until the late 1980s.
-As fewer people engaged in anti-government demonstrations, martial law was suspended on 31 December 1982,[3] and was formally lifted on 22 July 1983, a state holiday.
+As fewer people engaged in anti-government demonstrations, martial law was suspended on 31 December 1982,[3] based on a resolution adopted on 19 December[4] and was formally lifted by a resolution of the Council of State on 22 July 1983, the National Day of the Rebirth of Poland, following an appeal of the Military Council of National Salvation.

 1. ^ "The Day Poland Stood Still: Memories from the Introduction of Martial Law".
 Culture.pl.